Cancer Ribbons - G | Personalized Cause

 Gastric (stomach) cancer occurs when cancer cells form in the lining of the stomach.
 Risk factors include smoking, infection with H. pylori bacteria, and certain inherited conditions.

-Childhood Gastric (Stomach) Cancer - see Unusual Cancers of Childhood
+Gastric (Stomach) Cancer, Childhood - see Unusual Cancers of Childhood - Gold or Periwinkle Cancer Ribbons

 Gastrointestinal (GI) carcinoid tumors are slow-growing tumors that form in the GI tract, mainly in the rectum, small intestine, or appendix.